nevencaplar/AGN-Variability-Simulations/README.md

 	make
 	make install

+Modify Makefile to point to your /include and /lib directories.
+As you can see when examining Makefile in this repository, I put Random123 and tclap in the CodeGpu directory (-I/home/ncaplar/CodeGpu/software/Random123-1.09/include -I/home/ncaplar/CodeGpu/tclap/include), while we have just installed stomp and lwgrp in the subdirectory (-L/home/ncaplar/CodeGpu/software/lib).
+You must also provide path for your cuda and mpi implementation (i.e., the code needs to be able to find -lmpi -lcufft -lcuda -lcudart libraries).

-Then in the home directory we run again run, after modifying Makefile
+After modifying Makefile, in the home directory of the reposition, run

 	make
 	make install

-Modify Makefile to point to your /include and /lib directories.
-As you can see when examining Makefile, I put Random123 and tclap in the CodeGpu directory (-I/home/ncaplar/CodeGpu/software/Random123-1.09/include -I/home/ncaplar/CodeGpu/tclap/include), while we just installed stomp and lwgrp in the subdirectory (-L/home/ncaplar/CodeGpu/software/lib).
-You must also provide path for your cuda and mpi implementation (to -lmpi -lcufft -lcuda -lcudart libraries).

-### Running:
+### Executing:

-Attached is also a script (run_script_ex.sh) which should make running the code easier.
+Find attached a script (run_script_ex.sh) which should simplify running the code.

-First, at the top of the file I had to add to the LD_LIBRARY_PATH the location of my mpi implementation and the the location for lwgrp/dtcm libraries.
-This might not be needed, but in in my case this looks like
+First, at the top of the run_script_ex.sh file, I had to add to the LD_LIBRARY_PATH the location of my mpi implementation and the the location for lwgrp/dtcm libraries.
+This might not be needed in your case, but for me this looks like

 	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/ncaplar/.conda/envs/cuda_env/lib
 	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/ncaplar/CodeGpu/software/lib

-After that request some GPUs time, e.g.,
+Now we are ready to create some light-curves!
+Request some GPUs time on your system, e.g.,

 	salloc --gres=gpu:1 -t 00:15:00